veegres/ivory/README.md

 Unfortunately, Ivory doesn't guaranty backward compatability between minor and major releases, path releases are questionable, but usually they contain only bug fixes and some small improvements.
 You can always check in the security page backward compatibility between versions.
 Hence, we recommend to install it from scratch for minor and major releases.
 There is some plans to introduce import/export to simplify this process.
-How to migrate data between containers with different version?
-You can find below.
+To save your data between containers you can follow instructions that are provided bellow.

 ### How Ivory stores the data?
 All Ivory data is located inside `/opt/data` directory.
 Ivory has a docker volume, it means that you won't